MCvin/Geant4_SPI/README.md

 ## 4 - SOURCE

-The particles are generated from
+The particles are generated from ...(to be completed)

 ## 5 - SCORER AND OUTPUT

-Energy deposits are scored inside the germanium detectors...
+Energy deposits are scored inside the germanium detectors ...(to be completed)

-The simulation ouput an fits file which provides
+The simulation ouput a fits file which provides ...(to be completed)

 ## 6 - PSEUDO RANDOM GENERATOR

+...(to be completed)

 ## A - VISUALISATION